 Detailed help instructions are always available if you need assistance using the ExamView software.
 Click the Help button or choose the Help Topics option from the Help menu to view step-by-step instructions.
-If you have trouble while you are working with the software, you may want to review the troubleshooting tips or visit the online Support Forum (forum.fscreations.com).
+If you have trouble while you are working with the software, you may want to review the troubleshooting tips or visit www.examview.com.